togfoxy/FormulaSpeed/README.md

 Play the track as many times as you like and beat your personal best time.

-DEV NOTES: the game does not end after the first lap (yet).
-Suggest you close the game and restart when you finish your first lap and try to beat your personal time.

-DEV NOTES: the game lets you continute racing when you crash.
-Self-police and close the game when you crash.  ;)
+DEV NOTES: the game supports one lap.
+Press ESCAPE to close the game when all cars are finished.

 Controls
 ========